We finally did it.

 Traveling outside the US has been extremely empowering.

-We’ve had fantastic opportunities to take multiple trips to places such as Panama and Haiti with our church.
-These were much needed reminders that our “good enough” was downright luxurious relative to the means of others in the world.
+We’ve had fantastic opportunities to take multiple trips to places such as Panama and Haiti.
+These were much-needed reminders that our “good enough” was downright luxurious relative to the means of others in the world.

-Even during our fancy vacations to Aruba and Cozumel it was easy to see the extreme lifestyle differences between those of us lounging on the beach and the locals working in the restaurant/bar delivering non-stop food and beverages to our beach bum crowd.
+Even during our fancy vacations to Aruba and Cozumel, it was easy to see the extreme lifestyle differences between those of us lounging on the beach and the locals working in the local restaurant/bar.

 Suddenly, back in our own home, we started to see such luxury all around us in our “older” stuff.